QuaSi-Software/Documentation/docs/resie_description_components.md

 #### Overview
 There are several types of geothermal heat collectors.
-The Model in QuaSi II covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m, e.g. by a number of pipes laid parallel to each other.
+The Model in ReSiE covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m below the surface, e.g. by a number of pipes laid parallel to each other.
 In addition to the physical properties of the soil, local weather conditions have a noticeable influence on the soil temperature due to the low installation depth below the earth's surface, e.g. compared to geothermal probes systems.
-When designing geothermal collectors, the aim is to achieve partial icing of the ground around the collector pipes during heating operation in order to utilize latently stored energy.
+When designing geothermal collectors, the aim is to achieve partial icing of the ground around the collector pipes during the heating season in order to utilize latently stored energy.
 However, the iced volume around the collector pipes must not be too large in order to prevent precipitation from seeping into deeper layers of the earth.
 VDI 4640-2 specifies design values for the area-related heat extraction capacity depending on the soil type and the climate zone.

 #### Simulation domain and boundary conditions
-For modeling horizontal geothermal collectors, a numerical approach is chosen which discretizes the soil and calculates a two-dimensional temperature field at each time step.
-In the figure below a schematic sectional view of the two-dimensional simulation domain is shown.
+For modeling horizontal geothermal collectors, a numerical approach is chosen here, which discretizes the soil and calculates a two-dimensional temperature field at each time step.

+In the figure below, a schematic sectional view of the two-dimensional simulation domain is shown.
 A symmetrical temperature distribution in positive and negative x-direction of the collector tube axis is assumed to save computing time.
 Furthermore, boundary effects and interaction between adjacent collector tubes are neglected.
 Therefore, the simulation range in the x-direction includes half the pipe spacing between two adjacent collector pipes including half a collector pipe, where the outer simulation boundaries are assumed to be adiabatic.
 In y-direction the depth of the simulation area is freely adjustable.
-Because the lower simulation boundary is assumed to be constant, a sufficiently large distance between the simulation boundary and the collector pipe should be considered, to avoid the calculation results being too strongly influenced by the constant temperature.
+Because the lower simulation boundary conditions are assumed to be constant, a sufficiently large distance between the simulation boundary and the collector pipe should be considered, to avoid the calculation results being too strongly influenced by the constant temperature.

 [Currently work in Progress: Automatic discretization]

 The simulation area in z-direction is necessary exclusively for the later formation of control surfaces and volumes around the computational nodes for energy balancing and includes the pipe length.

 ![simulation domain geothermal heat collector](fig/231017_simulation_domain_geothermal_heat_collector.svg)

-Within the simulation area, a computational grid is built up for the numerical calculation of the temperature field in each time step.
+Within the simulation domain, a computational grid is built up for the numerical calculation of the temperature field in each time step.
 The nodes in x-direction get the index "i", those in y-direction the index "j".
 The narrower the spatial step size is defined between the computational nodes in x- and y-direction, the finer the computational grid is and the more accurate the calculated temperature values are.
 However, this is also associated with a significant increase in computing time.
 In this model, the spatial step sizes between the computational nodes are not kept constant in order to keep the accuracy high only at necessary locations of the simulation area.
 These locations include the region around the collector pipe and the layers near the earth's surface, in order to be able to represent short-term heat extraction and input into the simulation area as accurately as possible.
 The computational nodes each represent control volumes of the soil with a constant temperature.
 By balancing the energy of the control volumes in each time step, their temperatures can be recalculated taking into account the heat storage effect.
 The calculation from \(\dot{Q}_{1}\) to \(\dot{Q}_{4}\) will be explained in detail later.

-The control volumes are calculated as follows.
+The control volumes are calculated as follows:
 $$ V_{i,j} = \frac{(\Delta x_{i-1} + \Delta x_i)}{2} \cdot \frac{(\Delta y_{j-1} + \Delta y_j)}{2} \cdot \Delta z $$
-Where \(V_{i,j}\) is the control volume around a node and \(\Delta x\), \(\Delta y\), and \(\Delta z\) are the variable location step widths in x, y, and z directions, respectively.
+where \(V_{i,j}\) is the control volume around a node and \(\Delta x\), \(\Delta y\), and \(\Delta z\) are the variable location step widths in x, y, and z directions, respectively.

 #### Modelling of the soil
 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.
-However, an extension to include several layers is possible in a simple way by assigning appropriate parameters to the computational nodes.
-The basis of the temperature calculation is the energy balance in each control volume for each time step.
+However, an extension to include several earth layers in y-direction would be possible in a simple way by assigning appropriate parameters to the computational nodes.
+The basis of the temperature calculation is the energy balance in each control volume for each time step:

 $$Q_{\text{in,out},i,j} = V_{i,j} \cdot \rho_{\text{soil}} \cdot c_{p,soil} \cdot (T_n - T_{n-1})_{i,j}$$

-Where \(Q_{\text{in,out},i,j}\) is the heat energy supplied or released between two time steps, \(V_{i,j}\) is the control volume, \(\rho_{soil}\) is the density of the soil, \(c_{p,soil}\) is the specific heat capacity of the soil , \(T\) is the temperature of the respective node, and \(n\) is an index for the time step.
+where \(Q_{\text{in,out},i,j}\) is the heat energy supplied or released between two time steps, \(V_{i,j}\) is the control volume, \(\rho_{soil}\) is the density of the soil, \(c_{p,soil}\) is the specific heat capacity of the soil , \(T\) is the temperature of the respective node, and \(n\) is an index for the time step.
 It is assumed that the heat transport between the volume elements in the soil is based exclusively on heat conduction.
 The heat fluxes \(\dot{Q}_{1}\) to \(\dot{Q}_{4}\) are supplied to or extracted from the adjacent volume elements around the node (i,j) and are calculated with the following equations:

 $$\dot{Q}_1 = A_{y,z} \cdot \lambda_{soil} \cdot \frac{(T_{i-1,j} - T_{i,j})}{\Delta x_{i-1}} = \frac{(\Delta y_{j-1} + \Delta y_j)}{2} \cdot \Delta z \cdot \lambda_{soil} \cdot \frac{(T_{i-1,j} - T_{i,j})}{\Delta x_{i-1}}$$